 “On my back I can see the sky.
 The clear, sparkling blue, the rolling thunderheads, the way the two sides seem like they could fold together at the crease where I lie.
 I remember the gold miners, how they make coffee, how their children splash and dig, the maybe of their mornings, every time.
 One may think I am crazy, out here, trailing a woman’s ghost.
 Maybe I am.
 I can all but see her, the way she stands in the doorway of the old sauna at Morgamoja, her hand on the handle carved from a gnarled tree branch, her sleeves rolled up, her blue eyes challenging.
 The fireweed at her feet catches the late-day sun like tiny violet stars.
 She’s almost smiling.”

 From the long, flat Finnish highway to the rolling fjelds of Lemmenjoki National Park, Finding Petronella follows Jenny’s journey as she chases a woman’s ghost into the heart of the Arctic Circle.
 It is an interrogation of a woman’s place in wilderness; a claiming of space.
-It tells the story of a woman who, born into a proper Dutch family where women were only supposed to be in the paper three times (when they’re born, when they’re married, and when they die), made the decision to move differently, and the impact of that choice.
-It is an exploration of the dying culture of Lemmenjoki’s last gold miners, who balance life with livelihood in their corner of the natural world, and the wisdom that will be lost when they are gone.
-It’s about intuition, and what it means to follow through (or the stakes of not following through) on an unusual impulse in a risk-averse society.
-What it means in today’s world—ever connected and complicated by technology, where we are taught to prioritize stability over risk; money over experience, where we are told that nature is dangerous—for a woman to put on a backpack and start walking.
+It tells the story of two women, past and present, who chose to live out an unusual impulse, and the impact of that choice.
+It is an exploration of the dying culture of Lemmenjoki’s last gold miners, who live both in harmony with and opposition to the remote wilderness they call home, locked in a complicated dance between nature and machine.
+Finding Petronella asks questions of how we live and how we die, of women’s stories and ownership, and of what it means in today’s world—ever connected and complicated by technology, where we are taught to prioritize stability over risk; money over experience, where we are told that nature is dangerous—for a woman to put on a backpack and start walking.

 The book, in progress now, will tell the story of this adventure.
 In the meantime, you can read blogs Jenny wrote from the road here.